Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 How much can I get for a title loan?

-How much you can borrow depends on three factors: your lender, your state and the value of your vehicle.
+How much you can borrow depends on three factors:

-State restrictions on title loan amounts
+Province and territory restrictions on title loan

 The main factor that affects how much you’re able to borrow is the value of your vehicle.
 Most title loan providers allow you to borrow up to a percentage of your vehicle’s resale value, known as the loan-to-value ratio (LTV).
 You can typically get an LTV of 50% to 85%, though some lenders go as low as 20% and as high as 120%.
 Not all lenders advertise the LTVs they offer, so you might need to reach out.